-HTML uses total six levels of heading tags, i.e. <h1> <h2> <h3> <h4> <h5> and <h6>. <h1> is the most important tag, while <h2> is the second important tag for an HTML document.
-The web browser automatically implements some elements to these tags, e.g. font size, line break, margin spaces etc.
+In this lesson, you will learn total six levels HTML headings tags, i.e. <h1> <h2> <h3> <h4> <h5> and <h6>. <h1> is the most important tag, while <h2> is the second important tag for an HTML document.
+The web browser automatically implements some elements to these tags, e.g. font size, line break, margin spaces, etc.

 Example of HTML Headings Tags <h1> to <h6>

-Following codes shows the six different HTML headings.
+The following codes show the six different HTML headings.
 Write this code in a text editor such as notepad or Notepad ++.
 Save it as a filename.html and then visualize it in your browser, checking that you get the expected result.

 How to write HTML headings tags?

-- Copy all the above codes and paste it into the Notepad window.
+- Copy all the above code and paste it into the Notepad window.

 - Save this file with an HTML extension, e.g. filename.html

-If the align attribute doesn’t work then you can use the CSS code instead of.
+If the align attribute doesn’t work then you can use the CSS code instead.

 Support CSS Codes:

 <!DOCTYPE html> <html> <h1 style="text-align:center"> heading 1 center </h1> <h2 style="text-align:left"> heading 2 left </h2> <h3 style="text-align:right"> heading 3, right </h3> <h4 style="text-align:justify"> heading 4 Justify </h4> <h5 style="text-align:center"> heading 5 center </h5> <h6 style="text-align:left"> heading 6, left </h6> </body> </html>